vkSegfault/vkSegfault.github.io/_posts/2021-08-06-simd-usage-cpp-csharp-rust.md

 ```rust
 if is_x86_feature_detected!( "avx" ) {
 ```
-We can check (also) statically whether particular target feature is enabled
+We can also check statically whether particular target feature is enabled
 ```rust
 #[cfg(target_feature = "avx")]
 fn foo() {   //foo is only compiled when avx is enabled